Wivey Kitchen

 The need isn’t going away anytime soon

-Many factors are contributing to food poverty today.
+Many factors are contributing to food insecurity today.

 Volunteers make it all happen